Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

 - #24: January 22, 2013

 - #25: March 14, 2013.
 This update was pre-announced, and tools suggest it occurred on roughly this day.
-Cutts seemed to suggest that this would be the final update before Panda would be incorporated directly into the Google algorithm, although it later became clear that this wasn’t quite what was happening.
+Cutts seemed to suggest that this would be the final update before Panda would be incorporated directly into the Google algorithm.
+However, it later became clear that this wasn’t quite what was happening.

 - “Recovery”: July 18, 2013.
 This update appears to have been a tweak to correct some overly harsh Panda activity.

 - 4.0 (#26): May 19, 2014.
-A major Panda update (impacting 7.5 percent of queries) occurred on this date, and most in the industry believe that this was an update to the Panda algorithm, not just a data refresh, especially in light of Cutts’ statements about slow rollouts.
+A major Panda update (impacting 7.5 percent of queries) occurred on this date.
+Most in the industry believe that this was an update to the Panda algorithm, not just a data refresh, especially in light of Cutts’ statements about slow rollouts.

 - 4.2 (#28): July 17, 2015.
 Google announced a Panda refresh that would take months to roll out.
 Due to the slow nature of the rollout, it’s unclear how substantial the impact was or precisely when it occurred.
 It was the final confirmed Panda update.